-Planning for Greater Depth
+Planning for Deepening Skills / Greater Depth

-Teach children to self-service and select appropriate tools by providing opportunities to use varied tools throughout the school.
+Children are encouraged to self-service and select appropriate tools by providing opportunities to use varied tools throughout the school, carefully and with precision.

-Plan time for experimentation and personalisation, do not have a fixed idea of the outcome.
+Teachers plan time for experimentation and personalisation and do not have a fixed idea of an outcome.

-Plan more imaginatively: To achieve GD in art, children can be encouraged to demonstrate a technique, experiment and test ideas, (Bloom's Taxonomy)
+Teachers are encouraged to plan imaginatively; to achieve greater depth or exceeding in Art and Design, children can be encouraged to demonstrate a technique, experiment and test ideas.
+(Bloom's Taxonomy)

-Teaching for Greater Depth
+Teaching for Deepening Skills / Greater Depth

-Teach and name techniques so that the children can then use and refine these techniques in subsequent lessons.
+Teachers teach and name techniques so that the children can then use and refine these techniques in subsequent lessons and refer to them in later lessons by recalling appropriate vocabulary.

-What GD Looks Like
+What Deepening Skills / Greater Depth Looks Like

-Pupils working at Greater Depth will be able to
+Pupils working at this level will be able to: